If you want to make some changes to how you manage your money or find ways to put money aside, read our guide on how you can save money as a student.

 As a student, you’ll likely get discounts on a range of items, including some broadband suppliers and fashion brands, which can be a great way to save money.
 To give your savings a boost, you may want to add the discount you’ve saved to your savings.

 Rounding up your spending to the nearest pound and adding it to your savings can help your money grow without you really noticing.
-For example, if you spend £3.80 you could round this up to £4.00 and add the 20p into your savings account.
+For example, if you spend £3.80 you could round this up to £4.00 and add the 20p to your savings account.

 If you’ve moved into a student house share, make sure to stay on top of your bills.
 You can use comparison sites to make sure you’re getting the best deal for things like your energy and broadband.